AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 It specifies which randomization will get applied to player's rotation.

-* Modes Noise and Turbo remove Min/Max Pitch/Yaw Speed/Acceleration overriding basic rotation.
+* Modes Noise, Turbo and Noise2 remove Min/Max Pitch/Yaw Speed/Acceleration overriding basic rotation.

-> None: Dont apply any randomization.
+> **None**: Dont apply any randomization.

-> Basic: Randomly offsets aiming point by RandomStrength.
+> **Basic**: Randomly offsets aiming point by RandomStrength.

-> Doubled: Same as Basic but may be more <i><b>special</b></i>.
+> **Doubled**: Same as Basic but may be more <i><b>special</b></i>.

-> OnlyRotation: Works as Basic but only if player's head is rotating/aiming.
+> **OnlyRotation**: Works as Basic but only if player's head is rotating/aiming.
 If it already looks at aiming point it doesn't apply.

-> Hybrid: Unknown what it does.
+> **Hybrid**: Unknown what it does.

-> Polar: Weird mode of randomization that might be very good.
+> **Polar**: Weird mode of randomization that might be very good.
 Oscilates pitch in yaw axis from above enemy's head to below his feet.

-> Circle: Rotates in circle around aiming point.
+> **Circle**: Rotates in circle around aiming point.
 Radius becomes larger the further player is from enemy.

-> Advanced: More sophisticated randomization, has many diffrent settings that i am not going to explain, if you are willing to use this mode you should see how diffrent settings change this mode.
+> **Advanced**: More sophisticated randomization, has many diffrent settings that i am not going to explain, if you are willing to use this mode you should see how diffrent settings change this mode.
 It basicly jumps around points in area defined by Circles{R=Radius} and exclusive for Circle{R=InnerRadius}, with Absolute and Relative distance from current offset.

-> Noise: Vere randomly jumps around biased towards enemy.
+> **Noise**: Randomly jumps around biased towards enemy.
 Overrides basic rotations and unpredictable.
 If you are willing to use this mode you should see how diffrent settings change this mode.
 Speed is how fast it will move, chances have weird/unexplained behaviour.

->Turbo: Mode made for IntaveAC with goal of improving basic rotations to work faster without getting detected.
-Designed for IntaveAC, but might be used for any anticheat
+> **Turbo**: Mode made for IntaveAC with goal of improving basic rotations to work faster without getting detected.
+Designed for IntaveAC, but might be used for any anticheat.
+Depracted, see Noise2 (below).

+> **Noise2**: Refresh of Noise rotation randomization with most humanly randomization.
+Made for IntaveAC and still undetected.
+Should work for every other anticheat including ones with better aim checks such as Polar, Matrix, Vulcan.

 #### Turbo